ndemengel/git-link/README.md

 * I've only tested it on Debian, Ubuntu and MacOS so far.
 But it should work on most reasonably recent Unix-like systems, as it only uses very basic Bash features and the `readlink` command.
+* Only Github and Gitlab are supported for now.
+* It does not check whether the current revision exists on the remote.